newaperio/github-labels/README.md

 # NewAperio GitHub Labels

 This repo contains JSON files that describe the way we set up GitHub labels for our projects at [NewAperio](https://newaperio.com).
-These JSON packages are designed to be used with [git-labelmaker](https://github.com/himynameisdave/git-labelmaker).
+These are the labels we use with [Custodian](https://github.com/newaperio/custodian), our GitHub bot.
+The JSON files are designed to be used with [git-labelmaker](https://github.com/himynameisdave/git-labelmaker).

 ## Usage